Rule-34/API/README.md

 **Tag:** returns all similar tags and the total of posts with that tag, defaults to nothing.

 **Limit:** limit of posts to show per request, defaults to 100 posts.

+### Differences

+You should know that every API is different, for example, danbooru and rule34xxx are nothing similar

+This makes that some funtionality like getting a single post from its ID very difficult and on some cases, not possible.

+#### Unsupported

+- Only rule34xxx and rule34paheal have Posts from its ID